NinerXrayBravoTwoTwo/MassEnergyUnits/datacenter-power.md

 # Data Centers -- A *hot* topic :wink:
 <p align="center">
   <img src="images/data-center-1.jpg" width="650" alt="Data Center - Grok generate">
-<h3 align="center">Data Center Power and Waste Heat Comparison</h2>
+  <h3 align="center">Data Center Power and Waste Heat Comparison</h3>
 </p>

 ---

-### Data centers are being built all over the world in sizes up to 1 mega watt power consumption.
+### Data centers are being built all over the world in sizes up to 1 megawatt power consumption.

- To power these **procution** centers we are building matching power plants.
+To power these **production** centers we are building matching power plants.

- All this energy is eventually converted to heat and must be radiated away from the serers.
+All this energy is eventually converted to heat and must be radiated away from the servers.

 ---

 ## Gas-Fired Power Plant + 500 MW Data Center

 | Component                                 | Power (MW)        | Notes                                    |